-Consumption of raw stingless honey can reduce the risk of developing diabetes and help aid medication used to treat diabetes.
+Consumption of raw Apis bee honey can reduce the risk of developing diabetes and help aid medication used to treat diabetes.
 The combination of raw honey and cinnamon can be especially beneficial to healthy blood sugar management, as well as many other health concerns like gingivitis and acne.

 According to a study out of Dubai, honey has been observed to cause a lower elevation of plasma glucose levels in diabetics compared to dextrose and sucrose.
 Some suggest that the insulin-boosting power of cinnamon can counteract this glucose elevation in honey, which would make your honey and cinnamon mixture a low glycemic index food combination.

 Raw Apis bee honey increases insulin and decreases hyperglycemia.
 Try consuming a little at a time and see how your blood sugar reacts to it, and add both raw honey and cinnamon to your diabetic diet plan.

 Raw Apis Bee Honey has been shown to be as effective in treating coughs as over-the-counter commercial cough syrups.
 Increasing scientific evidence shows that a single dose of honey can reduce mucus secretion and coughs.
 In one study, honey was just as effective as diphenhydramine and dextromethorphan, common ingredients found in over-the-counter cough medicines.

 For a cough, a half teaspoon to two teaspoons of honey at bedtime is studied and recommended dosage for anyone over the age of one.